dirigeants/klasa/guides/Getting Started/Settings.md

 message.guild.settings.get('roles.administrator');
 ```

 You can use the pluck method to get multiple keys at once.
-It will return an object keyed by the paths you gave it.
+It will return an array in the same order as the paths you gave it.

 ```javascript
 const { prefix, 'roles.administrator': adminRole } = message.guild.settings.pluck('prefix', 'roles.administrator');